Police: Pregnant woman killed by hit-and-run driver

 A pregnant woman was killed by a hit-and-run driver Tuesday afternoon in West Palm Beach, police said.

 Sgt.
-David Lefont said the incident occurred shortly after 3 p.m. along the 3800 block of Pinewood Ave.
+David Lefont said the incident occurred shortly after 3 p.m. along the 3800 block of Pinewood Avenue.

-Police said a 1999-2001 silver/gray Honda Odyssey, driven by a Hispanic woman, backed over a pregnant woman and a toddler.
+Police said a 1999 to 2001 silver or gray Honda Odyssey, driven by a Hispanic woman, backed over a pregnant woman and a toddler.

+"The vehicle was in the driveway it reversed out of the driveway where it did strike two pedestrians," Officer Daniel Dillard said.

+Dillard said the driver of the silver Honda Odyssey was recklessly trying to get away from the deadly scene.

-Both victims were transported to a local hospital where the pregnant woman was pronounced dead.
+Both victims were taken to St. Mary's Medical Center, where the pregnant woman was pronounced dead.

 Lefont said the toddler is in critical condition, and the woman's fetus survived.